EinzSweiz/DjangoNext-Frontend--BookingWebSite/README.md

     postcss, tailwindcss: For CSS processing and styling.
     typescript: For static type checking.

-Deployment

-The recommended way to deploy the application is through the Vercel Platform, which is optimized for Next.js applications.
-For more details, refer to the Next.js deployment documentation.
-Contribution

 Contributions are welcome!
 Please ensure that any new features or bug fixes are accompanied by appropriate tests and documentation updates.
 License